Accessibility

 • Font

-When users have soft transcripts or subtitles, they can change the look of the transcripts or subtitles.
+When users have soft transcripts, they can change the look of the text by selecting a special font in the player.
 People with low vision may need to set different colors.
 Someone who has dyslexia may prefer special thickness and shapes.
-With soft subtitles, the user may be able to use a special font to achieve that effect.

 Hosting

-The Yellow Light holds the domain (theyellowlight.org) for the website, the RSS feed, and the email.
+The Yellow Light holds the domain (theyellowlight.org) for the website, the RSS feed for the podcast, and the address for the email.
 This also means the exclusive right to self-verify at this location for Bluesky.

 Control of the domain is separate from the hosting for the email, the web pages and media files.
-Because The Yellow Light can control the domain separately, hosting providers can change while every link, bookmark, and email address will still work.
+Because The Yellow Light can control the domain separately, hosting providers can change while maintaining every link out there.

 Encoding Once and Only Once